 Aside from sleeping through your alarm or biting your tongue, getting pulled over is a horrible feeling.
 Not only is it nerve-wracking, but also it sometimes results in a hefty fine or worse.
 As recent events have shown, sometimes interacting with the police can be unexpectedly dangerous.
 To help you play it cool and stay safe during your next moving violation, we've created a list of proper police pull over procedure so you know what to do if you get pulled over by the cops.

 Whether you're guilty or not, being pulled over can result in a great deal of anxiety.
 Most people don't know what to do when they get pulled over, but there's plenty of advice for a traffic stop that you can keep in mind.

 While we hope you never have to use this knowledge, this traffic stop advice could potentially save you from eating crow later on (like... in traffic court).
 Read through and vote up the helpful hints you think are most useful.

 Unless the officer asks one of your passengers a specific question, the dialogue should remain between you and the officer.
 Make sure your snarky friends save their sarcastic comments until the traffic stop is over.

 Don't make things harder than necessary.
 You're already being pulled over for a violation, so you don't need any other issues.
 Use your turn signal and begin changing lanes as soon as traffic allows.

 Until you're told otherwise, stay in your car.
 If a cop needs you to step out of the vehicle, they will ask you to do so.

-Some people think it's a good idea to just "act normal" (as if you're not being pulled over by a cop, right?).
+Some people think it's a good idea to just "act normal."
+This is only true in that you shouldn't immediately panic.
 But if you're blasting the Beastie Boys when that cop walks up to your window, chances are they're going to be really annoyed and immediately ask you to turn it down.